amethon/www/_reflections/journal2.md

 On my way back to my cabin, I encountered a small kitten darting about the corridor.
 Upon closer inspection, I discovered the fluffy white creature with bright green eyes to be a member of the crew, whom they have named "Moussaillon."
 The kitten brought us all together, and I spent the evening in her company, getting to know the rest of the crew.

-I am grateful for the sense of community and fellowship that has formed on this voyage, and I look forward to the adventures and discoveries that await us in the future.
+I am most appreciative of the sense of community and fellowship that has formed on this voyage, and I look forward to the adventures and discoveries that await us in the future.

 Until next time,